 Who Deals with Probate?

 If the decedent had a will at the time of death, the person named as executor will handle the probate process.
-However, the executor first has to be approved by the court.
+However, the executor must first be approved by the court.
 People who have an interest in the estate may be able to object to an executor in court if they feel he or she is not the right person for the job.

 If you need assistance with probate, you may want to make an appointment with a Baton Rouge probate lawyer from Theus Law Offices as soon as possible.